fergabi17/whats_the_word/README.md

 - [WhatsApp](https://faq.whatsapp.com/android/chats/how-to-save-your-chat-history/?lang=en)

-Thank you for mentoring and suport:
+Thank you for mentoring and support:
  - The Code institute
- - Antonija Simic and Dick Vlaanderen for our mentoring sections
+ - Antonija Simic and Dick Vlaanderen for our mentoring sessions
  - Guilherme Vieira for all the patience in testing